 When a participant selects their answer, the carousel displays the next question automatically.

-Present multiple questions side by side when all questions share the same horizontal labels.
+Present multiple questions side by side when all questions (whether open or closed) share the same horizontal labels.

 Use skip logic and masking to keep answer options relevant for the participant.